apache/kyuubi/docs/security/authentication.md

 #### Using KERBEROS

-If you are deploying Kyuubi with a kerberized Hadoop cluster, it is strongly recommended that `kyuubi.authentication` should be set to `KERBEROS` too.
+If you are deploying Kyuubi with a kerberized Hadoop cluster which means your `core-site.xml` contains a property with key: `hadoop.security.authentication` and value: `kerberos`, you should also set `kyuubi.authentication` to `KERBEROS`.

 Kerberos is a network authentication protocol that provides the tools of authentication and strong cryptography over the network.
 The Kerberos protocol uses strong cryptography so that a client or a server can prove its identity to its server or client across an insecure network connection.